j-hannes/haskellstream/readme.md

 ToDo
 ----

-For now I am trying to create the core (prelude, which should be named core) module.
+For now I am trying to create the base (prelude, which should be named base) module.
 This will be followed by other modules (list, ...).

 Re types I will see what is possible to implement.
 Functors, Monads etc. will